mogar/spot_micro/README.md

 Some of this software is based on the [spot-mini-mini repo from OpenQuadruped](https://github.com/OpenQuadruped/spot_mini_mini).

+This repo also has submodules from huggingface.
+You'll likely want to [set up ssh keys with HF](https://huggingface.co/docs/hub/en/security-git-ssh) before you clone this.

 ## Remote Monitoring

 You can install [FoxGlove](https://github.com/foxglove/studio) and use the [foxglove-bridge](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge/) node to view camera data from the robot.
 There's a bit of lag, but it works well.